sodadata/docs/soda-cloud/sso.md

 * **Identity Provider Single Sign-On URL**
 * **Identity Provider Issuer**
 * **X.509 Certificate**
-11. Send the values and certificate to the Soda support team via email to <a href="mailto:support@soda.io" target="_blank">support@soda.io</a>.
+11. Add the copied and downloaded values to the Zendesk ticket.
 With those values, Soda completes the SSO configuration for your organization in cloud.soda.io and notifies you of completion.
 12. Test the integration by assigning the Soda application in Okta to a single user, then requesting that they log in.
 13. After a successful single-user test of the sign in, assign access to the Soda Okta app to users and/or user groups in your organization.

 ## Add Soda Cloud to Google Workspace

-1. Contact <a href="mailto:support@soda.io">Soda Support</a> to request SSO set-up for Soda Cloud.
-Soda Support sends you specific values you need to configure the set up with your identity provider.
+1. Open a <a href="https://soda-io.zendesk.com/">Zendesk Support ticket</a> to request SSO set-up for Soda Cloud and provide your Soda Cloud organization identifier, accessible via **your avatar** > **Organization Settings**, in the **Organization** tab. <br />Soda Support sends you the URL that you need to configure the set up with your identity provider.
-* **ACS (Assertion Consumer Service) URL** which follows this pattern: `https://cloud.soda.io/sso/<your-organization-identifier>/saml`
-* **Entity ID**
 2. As an administrator in your Google Workspace, follow the instructions in <a href="https://support.google.com/a/answer/6087519?hl=en&ref_topic=7559288" target="_blank">Google Workspace documentation</a> to **Set up your own custom SAML application**.
 3. Optionally, upload the <a href="soda-logo.png" download>Soda logo</a> so it appears in the app launcher with the logo instead of the first two letters of the app name.
 4. On the **Google Identity Provider details** page, be sure to copy or download the following values: